miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 Explain how the basic options available in the [Build Application](https://developer.4d.com/docs/Desktop/building/) tool are just a subset of what is actually possible using the more advanced [`BUILD APPLICATION`](https://doc.4d.com/4Dv19/4D/19.5/BUILD-APPLICATION.301-6137056.en.html) command.

+Show some of the powerful options that adds value to the product or enhances the user experience.

 [^hybrid]: An app merged with *4D Volume Desktop* that intially launches as a desktop app instead of a client app that automatically connecting to a peer server.
 The startup project can execute with or without a local database. (v18 or later)